front01

 If you’re planning to return to Japan from the United States, it’s essential to take appropriate steps well in advance.

 On this site, our experts, deeply familiar with both U.S. and Japanese tax laws, provide practical and reliable advice on tax challenges you may face before and after returning to Japan, backed by extensive experience.
-However, optimal solutions vary for each unique situation, making individualized assessment essential.
-We strongly recommend consulting with us before your return.

 Target Audience